Yahnovskiy/food_landing_responsive/README.md

 # food_landing_responsive

-To run this website locally tru to use the Live Server extension: https://github.com/ritwickdey/vscode-live-server-plus-plus
+To run this website locally try to use the Live Server extension: https://github.com/ritwickdey/vscode-live-server-plus-plus

 Start:
 open your project in VS code
 right click on index.html
 select "Open with Live Server" option